MrCNeale/mrcneale.github.io/_posts/2015-12-13-ESXi and AD Part 2 - Joining a Domain without Domain Admin Privileges.md

 The latter was the key to getting ESXi to be able to update random fields in the Computer Object such as *OperatingSystemServicePack* which VMware/Likewise decided to populate with *Likewise Identity 5.3.0*!
 For background info and other reasons you might be stuck, read on........

-The Story/Diagnosis & how to Troubleshooting ESXi/AD/Likewise logs
+The story/diagnosis & how to troubleshoot ESXi/AD/Likewise logs
 ---------------------------------------------------------------------

 I have an e-mail from VMware support stating the following